 ELIGIBLE RENTAL WEATHERIZATION: A dwelling unit is eligible for weatherization assistance if it is occupied by a family unit that meets the income guidelines set forth within this WPN and meets building eligibility guidelines detailed in 10 CFR 440.22.
-A Subgrantee may weatherize a rental building containing a sufficient percentage of eligible rental dwelling units or a single-family building or a mobile home provided written permission is obtained from the owner or the owner's authorized agent.
+A Subgrantee may weatherize a multifamily rental building containing a sufficient percentage of eligible rental dwelling units, single-family building, or a manufactured home provided written permission is obtained from the dwelling unit's owner or the owner's authorized agent.
 See 10 CFR 440.22(b)